-- IV.C.
-Curriculum Organization and Fellow Experiences - IV.C.1.
+IV.C.
+Curriculum Organization and Fellow Experiences

+- IV.C.1.
 The curriculum must be structured to optimize fellow educational experiences, the length of these experiences, and supervisory continuity.
 (Core) - IV.C.1.a) The assignment of educational experiences should be structured to minimize the frequency of transitions.
 (Detail) - IV.C.1.b) Educational experiences should be of sufficient length to provide a quality educational experience defined by ongoing supervision, longitudinal relationships with faculty members, and high-quality assessment and feedback.
 (Detail) - IV.C.2.
 The program must provide instruction and experience in pain management if applicable for the subspecialty, including recognition of the signs of substance use disorder.
 (Core) - IV.C.3.
-Didactic Experiences - IV.C.3.a) Didactic activities must provide for progressive fellow participation, including: (Core)
+Didactic Experiences - IV.C.3.a) Fellows must have didactic conferences and teaching sessions that include musculoskeletal concepts related to anatomy, orthopaedic surgery, pathology, physiology, and rheumatology. - IV.C.3.a).(1) Fellows must attend and participate in department conferences, such as daily image interpretation sessions. - IV.C.3.b) Didactic Activities must provide for progressive fellow participation, and should include: (Core) - IV.C.3.b).(1) intradepartmental conferences; (Core) - IV.C.3.b).(2) regularly scheduled multidisciplinary conferences; and,

-IV.C.3.a).(1) intradepartmental conferences; (Core) IV.C.3.a).(2) multidisciplinary conferences; and, (Core) IV.C.3.a).(3) peer-review case conferences and/or morbidity and mortality conferences.
+IV.C.3.b).(2).(a) These should include the disciplines of neurological surgery, orthopaedic surgery, and other appropriate surgical specialties; pathology; rheumatology; and oncology.
+(Core) IV.C.3.b).(2).(b) In addition, the educational experience should include radiology-oriented conferences with medical students and staff.
+(Core) IV.C.3.b).(3) peer-review case conferences and/or morbidity and mortality conferences.
 (Core)

-Specialty-Specific Background and Intent: It is intended that fellows will participate in structured didactic activities, which may include, but are not limited to, lectures, conferences, courses, labs, asynchronous learning, simulations, drills, case discussions, grand rounds, didactic teaching, and education in critical appraisal of medical evidence.
+Subspecialty-Specific Background and Intent: It is intended that fellows will participate in structured didactic activities that may include, but are not limited to, lectures, conferences, courses, labs, asynchronous learning, simulations, drills, case discussions, grand rounds, didactic teaching, and education in critical appraisal of medical evidence.

-IV.C.3.b) Journal club must be held on a quarterly basis.
-(Core) IV.C.3.c) Fellows must participate in and regularly attend didactic activities, directed to the level of the individual fellow, that provide formal review of the topics in the subspecialty curriculum.
-(Core) IV.C.3.c).(1) This should include scheduled presentations by the fellows.
-(Detail) IV.C.3.c).(2) These didactic activities should occur at least twice per month.
-(Detail) IV.C.3.d) Fellows should attend and participate in local conferences and at least one national meeting or medical education course in abdominal radiology during the fellowship program.
+IV.C.3.c) Journal club must be held on a quarterly basis. ^(Core) IV.C.3.d) Fellows must participate in and regularly attend didactic activities, directed to the level of the individual fellow, that provide formal review of the topics in the subspecialty curriculum.
+(Core) IV.C.3.d).(1) This should include scheduled presentations by the fellows.
+(Detail) IV.C.3.d).(2) These didactic activities should occur at least twice per month.
+(Detail) IV.C.3.e) Fellows should attend and participate in local conferences and at least one national meeting or medical education course in musculoskeletal radiology during the fellowship program.
 (Core)

-Specialty-Specific Background and Intent: Fellow participation in local or national subspecialty societies is encouraged, and programs are encouraged to provide support, including time away from the program for this participation.
+Subspecialty-Specific Background and Intent: Fellow participation in local or national subspecialty societies is encouraged, and programs are encouraged to provide support, including time away from the program, for that participation.

 IV.C.4.
-Fellow Experiences IV.C.4.a) The program must provide the fellows a structured learning experience designed to develop expertise in the appropriate application of all forms of diagnostic imaging and interventions to problems of the abdomen and pelvis.
-(Core) IV.C.4.b) Fellows must have both clinical and didactic experiences that encompass the spectrum of abdominal diseases and their pathophysiology.
-(Core) IV.C.4.b).(1) This experience must include uncommon problems involving the gastrointestinal tract, genitourinary tract, and abdomen.
-(Core) IV.C.4.c) Fellows must have daily image interpretation sessions, under faculty review and critique, in which fellows reach their own diagnostic conclusions.
+Fellow Experiences IV.C.4.a) Fellows must have clinical and didactic experiences that encompass the entire spectrum of musculoskeletal diseases and their pathophysiology.
+(Core) IV.C.4.a).(1) This must include both the axial and the appendicular skeletons of both adult and pediatric patients.
+(Core) IV.C.4.b) Fellows must interpret, under appropriate supervision, diagnostic examinations.
+(Core) IV.C.4.c) Fellows must perform and interpret image-guided interventions, including arthrograms, diagnostic/therapeutic injections, and percutaneous biopsy procedures.
 (Core)

-IV.C.4.d) All fellows must maintain a procedure log and record their involvement in both diagnostic and invasive cases.
+IV.C.4.d) Fellows must maintain a procedure log documenting their involvement in both diagnostic and image-guided interventions.

 (Core)

-IV.C.4.e) Fellows should be instructed in the indications, risks, limitations, alternatives, and appropriate utilization of imaging and image-guided invasive procedures.
+IV.C.4.e) Fellows should have experience with bone densitometry, radionuclide scintigraphy, and ultrasonography as they relate to diseases of the musculoskeletal system.
 (Core)